Abdulwasa/About-me/README.md

 **IoT (Internet of Things):**
 With a keen interest in the IoT ecosystem, I am eager to learn more about the integration of smart devices and explore innovative solutions to contribute to the connected world.

+**Leadership:**
+Embarking on a journey to learn about leadership, I aim to develop essential skills in communication, empathy, and decision-making.
+Through continuous learning, I seek to inspire and guide others towards common goals while fostering a collaborative work environment.
+By honing my abilities in conflict resolution and delegation, I aspire to lead by example and contribute positively to both personal and professional growth.

 Thank you very much!